Parkia bicolor: Distribution and habitat

 Parkia bicolor is found in tropical western and central Africa, its range extending from Sierra Leone eastward to Yangambi in the Democratic Republic of the Congo, and southwards to Cabinda (Angola).
 It typically grows in rainforest and gallery forest, as well as woodland, swampy areas and savannah.
 When forest is being cleared, this species is often left as isolated trees because of its useful properties.

 Ecology

 The flowers at the base of the flowerhead are sterile but produce plentiful nectar which attracts bats.
 The flowers are largely pollinated by the bats, but pottos and dormice have also been observed visiting them.

 Uses

-The timber of Parkia bicolor is not highly esteemed but is used to make planks, canoes and for light construction work, joinery and turnery.
+The timber of Parkia bicolor is not highly esteemed but is used to make planks, and canoes and for light construction work, joinery and turnery.
 Additionally, it is used to make plywood and pulpwood.
 The flesh of the fruit can be eaten, and the seeds can be fermented to make a condiment.
 The bark, leaves and roots are all used in traditional medicine and the spreading crown makes this a useful shade tree.

 Parkia bicolor exudes a water-soluble, proteinaceous gum.
 After hydrolysis, this yields 74% galactose, 9% arabinose, 9.5% glucuronic acid and 7.5% 4-0-methylglucuronic acid.